filippo888/compnet-notes/compnet_notes.md

 At the broadest level, we can distinguish among congestion-control approaches by whether the network layer provides any explicit assistance to the transport layer for congestion-control purposes.

 ##### End-to-end congestion control
 In an end-to-end approach to congestion control, the network layer provides no explicit support to the transport layer for congestion-control purposes.
-Even the presence of congestion in the network must be inferred by the end systems based only on observed network behavior (for example, packet loss and delay).
+Even the presence of congestion in the network must be inferred by the end systems based only on observed network behaviour (for example, packet loss and delay).

 ##### Network-assisted congestion control